matthew-dong-dev/ICS-research/dev-notes/data-notes.md

 ### what happens with a new data dump

-1. Raw EDW data --> hashing & preprocessing by refresh.py, which generates the master lookup_dict & dumps timestamped directory in UCB2/edw_data
+1. Raw EDW data --> hashing & preprocessing by `refresh.py`, which generates the master lookup_dict & generates a timestamped directory in UCB2/edw_data
-    - what is in this directory?
+    - what are each of the individual dirs: apr  classAPI  flat  hashed  logs  model  pickle
-1. Generates more lookup tables + pickles & working files to run service
+    - lookup tables + pickles & working files to run service sourced through `env.json` which is loaded through `scripts/refresh/global_vars.py`)
-    - e.g. pathways in `env.json` updated
+    - your search.pkl would not be here because that's only produced when models retrain pipeline is run.
+    - data pipeline --> models retrain --> restart service to get updated search file
-1. Runs Models-Askoski `retrain.sh`
+1. Runs Models-Askoski `retrain.sh` -

 ### what does debugging usually involve?